wfmueller29/metabolic-class/README.md

 ## How to use

 ### Training
-If you have your own longitudinal dataset that you would like to use to train, all you need to do is run the following command.
+If you have your own longitudinal dataset that you would like to use to train, navigate to the `metabolic-class` directory and run this command in your terminal.

 ```bash
 Rscript train.R <train_config.yaml>